 And speaking of Bidding Box, for a long time BidBase used the bids made in the "Bridge Bulletin auction" for each deal since they almost always reached the optimum contract, but in a discussion with moderator Josh Donn about an "odd" auction, he acknowledged that he will sometimes use non-standard bidding to reach the optimium contract, so the Bridge Bulleting auctions must be taken with a grain of salt.

 For example, in Oct.
 2022, p.41, #8, the bidding shown is 1-3, 3N where 3 is said to be a limit raise, the 3N bidder had AJ2 Q982 AQJ 986 - only 14 HCP, which by BidBase standards is a little light for 3N.

 In BidBase Editor, double-click on conventions to select or de-select them.

 But let's say that while selecting conventions, you don't see one you would like to use, or perhaps you don't agree with the hand specifications the database has for making a particular bid

-The database can be modified by adding or changing entries to your own preferences, which makes it possible to include any type of bid or convention you wish.
-For example, slam bidding conventions were only recently added to BidBase and presented some unique challenges but ultimately was done by using the existing database fields without having to make changes to program code.
+BidBase can be modified by adding or even changing entries to your own preferences, which, in theory, makes it possible to include any type of bid or convention you wish.

-In addition to the documentation files, linked above, the BB Editor has a built-in tutorial which walks you through every feature of the program or can be used to selectively get help on any particular feature at any time.
+In addition to the documentation file, linked above, the BB Editor has a built-in tutorial which walks you through every feature of the program or can be used to selectively get help on any particular feature.

 The point to be learned is that [no bidding system] is perfect.
 Even experts disagree.